abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

 ..  only:: draft

-    Quite impressive, isn't?
-It's even more impressive when you know that these numbers were obtained by actually finding all these solutions!
+    Quite impressive, isn't it?
+It's even more impressive when you know that these numbers were obtained by explicitly finding all these solutions!

     ..  topic:: Is the n-queens problem only a "toy" problem?